Skip to main content

 • Based on custom configurations

-Custom header and custom request parameters for OAuth 2.0 authentication
+A screenshot showing how to configure custom header and request parameters for OAuth 2.0.